-Secondly, protégés in grazed environments that are being facilitated are likely to be taller and wider due to the physical protection via thorns, toxicity or unpalatability of the facilitator that decrease grazing pressure and therefore allow protégés to grow.
+Secondly, protégés in grazed environments that are being facilitated are expected to be taller and wider due to the physical protection via thorns, toxicity or unpalatability of the facilitator which decrease grazing pressure.
+The effects are expected to be similar to the abiotic amelioration.
 Not having to invest into replenishment of tissue allows for growth within the plant itself.
 Thus one could expect that plants that are not being grazed, due to facilitation, are likely to be able to optimize nutrient subtraction using larger root networks.

-To test these hypotheses we conducted a study to test the effects of facilitation, in an environment with abiotic stress (drought) and biotic stress (grazing pressure) on the physiology and morphology of a protégé species.
+We conducted a study to test the effects of facilitation on the physiology and morphology of a protégé species, in a semi-arid Mediterranean environment with abiotic stress (drought) and biotic stress (grazing pressure).
+Specifically, we hypothesized that a) At low stress levels a protégé prioritises competitive adaptations. b) At intermediate stress level the protégé prioritises developments to grazing and abiotic stress. c) At high levels of stress a prioritisation of adaptations to competition.
 For this experiment we used previously set-up plots in the semi-arid hills in the south-east of Spain.
 We studied the effects of facilitation using two species.
-Artemisia barrelieri, a shrub from the Asteracaea family which was observed to be unpalatable for grazers and to provide shade and thus may act as a facilitator (K. Eising, personal observation) and Anthyllis cytisoides, a deciduous shrub from the Fabacaea family, which showed a spatial relationship towards A. barrelieri and acts as a protégé species under grazed condition as it is highly palatable for both goat and rabbits, due to its high nutrient content To disentangle the effects of abiotic and biotic stress on the protégé we measured differences in multiple physiological an morphological traits between sets of plants that underwent different grazing drought.
+Artemisia barrelieri, a shrub from the Asteracaea family which was observed to be unpalatable for grazers and to provide shade and thus may act as a facilitator (K. Eising, personal observation) and Anthyllis cytisoides, a deciduous shrub from the Fabacaea family, which showed a spatial relationship towards A. barrelieri and acts as a protégé species under grazed condition as it is highly palatable for both goat and rabbits, due to its high nutrient content To disentangle the effects of abiotic and biotic stress on the protégé we measured differences in multiple physiological an morphological traits between sets of plants that underwent different grazing treatments (ungrazed, low goat grazed, high goat grazed, rabbit grazed), drought treatments (watered and unwatered) and microsite treatments (open vs under shrub).

 Methods